 The Duke and Duchess of Cambridge’s third child, Prince Louis, is the youngest member of William and Kate’s brood.

-But due to his young age – he is just 10 months old – Prince Louis’ parents have kept him out of the limelight as much as possible.
+But due to his young age – he only turned one in April, after all – Prince Louis’ parents have kept him out of the limelight as much as possible.
 In fact, aside from spotting his adorable face in a couple of select royal family portraits, we haven’t seen or heard much about little Louis since his christening last summer on 9 July.

 However, that doesn’t mean he is a complete stranger to us as there are some titbits we know about Kate and William’s youngest.
 Here are just a few…